Gimena Accardi

-María Gimena de los Milagros Accardi (born 27 May 1985), better known as Gimena Accardi, is an Argentinian actress.
+María Gimena de los Milagros Accardi (born 27 May 1985), better known as Gimena Accardi, is an Argentine actress.

 Biography

 María Gimena de los Milagros Accardi was born on May 27, 1985, in Buenos Aires, Federal District, Argentina.

 Career

 At age 10, Accardi began studying theater with teachers Stella Maris Closas, Patricia Palmer, and Raúl Serrano.
 She was cast in a television pilot, Cosa de chicos from producer Quique Estevanez, which never made it to air.
 However, Estevanez then cast her as Jessica, the sister of "Beto" Santana in Los buscas de siempre from Azul Televisión.
 Next, she was cast as Sofía, a teenager struggling with drug addiction, on PH by Azul Televisión.

 In 2002, she played Catalina in Maridos a domicilio by Azul Televisión.
 This program was only on the air a short time, after which Accardi was cast as Melina in Los simuladores and Josefina in Kachorra, both by Telefe, as well as playing Sabrina on the second season of Rebelde Way by América TV.